samjones00/docs/docs/ormlite/reference-support.md

 ## Querying POCO's with References

-The `Load*` API's are used to automatically load a POCO and all it's child references, e.g:
+The `Load*` APIs are used to automatically load a POCO and all it's child references, e.g:

 ```csharp
 var customer = db.LoadSingleById<Customer>(customerId);